huggingface/transformers/docs/source/add_new_model.rst

 =======================================================================================================================

-Adding a new model is often difficult and requires an in-depth knowledge of the 🤗 Transformers library and ideally also of the model’s original repository.
+Adding a new model is often difficult and requires an in-depth knowledge of the 🤗 Transformers library and ideally also of the model's original repository.
 At Hugging Face, we are trying to empower the community more and more to add models independently.
 Thus, for some new models that the community wants to be added to 🤗 Transformers, we create a customized *call-for-model-addition* that explains step-by-step how to add the requested model.
 With this *call-for-model-addition*, we want to teach a motivated and experienced contributor of the community how to port a